-RESOLUTION NO. 218-95
+RESOLUTION NO. 361-98

-BE IT RESOLVED, that pursuant to the power vested in the Standing Rock Sioux Tribal Council under the Constitution of the Standing Rock Sioux Tribe, foregoing Ordinance No. 162, amending TITLE XXIII/LICENSING REGULATION OF BINGO AND OTHER GAMES OF CHANCE, be and the same is hereby enacted.
+BE IT FURTHER RESOLVED, that pursuant to the power vested in the Standing Rock Sioux Tribal Council under the Constitution of the Standing Rock Sioux Tribe, the foregoing Ordinance No. 174 repealing Title XXIII, Licensing and Regulation of Bingo and Other Games of Change of the Code of Justice of the Standing Rock Sioux Tribe and replaced with the attached new Title XXIII be and the same is hereby approved.

-BE IT RESOLVED, that the Chairman and Secretary of the Tribal Council authorized and instructed to sign this resolution for and on behalf of the Standing Rock Sioux Tribe.
+BE IT FURTHER RESOLVED, that the Chairman and Secretary of the tribal Council be authorized and instructed to sign this resolution for and on behalf of the Standing Rock Sioux Tribe.